zakariaelas/gemochat/README.md

 ### Webhooks Integration

 I see it as a good solution to the shortcomings of *Interviewers' Interviews*.
 I believe Greenhouse also supports a variety of webhooks, that can be used in combination with MixMax's webhooks to achieve the intended behavior.

+### Screensharing

+The current solution does not support streaming the media devices, however, this should be feasible through the Twilio Video API.
+You can get inspired from this [code](https://github.com/twilio/twilio-video-app-react/blob/master/src/hooks/useScreenShareToggle/useScreenShareToggle.tsx).